 Lady Pepper, an adorable toy Poodle, came to us in 2005 at approx. 7 years old and was adopted quickly by a loving older couple who gave her unconditional love and worked with her to overcome her anxieties.
 She was their best friend until tragedy struck recently when her adopted dad passed away and her adopted mom went into assisted living.
 Lady Pepper did not fare well with all of the changes, and she nipped an employee of the assisted living facility and was consequently evicted.
-She is now safe in her Forever Foster home where she is starting to relax and trust her caregivers and to relax into her new life.
-Lady Pepper's foster family stayed in touch with her adopted family, and her foster caregiver visits often sharing pictures and stories with her former family .
-She will be safe for life back at the Sanctuary.
+She is safe in her Forever Foster home where she has learned to trust her caregivers and to relax into her new life.
+Lady Pepper's foster family stayed in touch with her adopted family, and her foster caregiver visited often sharing pictures and stories with her former family until they passed .
+Lady Pepper is safe for life back at the Sanctuary.